rio-connect/rio-connect.github.io/index.md

 ## Milestones

 ### Milestone 1
+The Goal of Milestone 1 was to create mockup pages and a few skeletal react pages to build upon in the future.
 [M1 Project Board on GitHub](https://github.com/orgs/rio-connect/projects/1)

 ### Milestone 2
+The Goal of Milestone 2 was to implement functioning pages that interact with the data models set in place.
 [M2 Project Board on GitHub](https://github.com/orgs/rio-connect/projects/2)

 ### Milestone 3
+The Goal of Milestone 3 is to add increased functionality and complexity to the existing app to produce a polished final project.
 [M3 Project Board on GitHub](https://github.com/orgs/rio-connect/projects/3)

 ## Deployment